Employee Onboarding Email Template: Why You Need itJun 16, 2022 | 7 min read

-Such emails are usually sent after a successful interview process and before the first day of a job.
+Such emails are usually sent after a successful interview process (if the corporate email is not yet established, then you can use an email finder tool to send the emails out) and before the first day of a job.

 The purpose of an onboarding email is to welcome new employees and provide them with information about their benefits, policies, and other important information, like dress code for example.

 Why should you send these emails?
 What should such emails look like?
 What elements should you include?